yxy1996/cartographer_map_merging/README.md

 Modification
 ----

-Modified to support cartographer， as the origin version does not work.
+Modified to support cartographer, as the origin version does not work.

 COPYRIGHT